-Resource department can predict the effect of the same activity on the future of the organization,
+Resource department can predict the effect of the same activity on the future of the organization, because it is assumed that these patterns will remain stable.

 Skills/Competency Models

 Competency models focus on matching the right skills or competencies needed for each job with the skills available within the organization.
 The competency models focus on identifying the skills/competency supply within the organization, and helping focus future recruitment, selection, retention, and training activity in core areas of key competencies needed for the organization to succeed.